Scheduled Worry

 How to Get Started

-That said, if you want a bit more structure and guidance, I put together a free scheduled worry quick start guide:
+It really is as simple as taking a few minutes daily(ish) to write down all your worries.
+But if you’d like a bit more structure and guidance, I put together a free scheduled worry quick start guide:

 The